python4astronomers/python4astronomers/source/plotting/matplotlib.rst

    </div> <p class="flip0">Click to Show/Hide Solution</p>

-.. admonition:: Detour into Python

-  You may have noticed that in the last workshop we mostly used NumPy arrays like ``arange(5)`` or ``array([1,2,3,4])`` but now you are seeing statements like ``plot([1,2,3,4])``.

-  It's time to talk about :ref:`python-built-in-types-and-operations`.
-In the next workshop we'll talk about Python control statements and introduce objects and classes.

-.. _controlling-line-properties:

 Controlling line properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. admonition:: What are lines and markers?

+   A matplotlib "line" is a object containing a set of points and various attributes describing how to draw those points.
+The points are optionally drawn with "markers" and the connections between points can be drawn with various styles of line (including no connecting line at all).

 Lines have many attributes that you can set: linewidth, dash style, antialiased, etc; see :class:`matplotlib.lines.Line2D`.
 There are several ways to set line properties

 * Use keyword args::